Admin Commands Guide

 Add new permissions to

-) for your role.Example: Add
+Config.Permissions(e.g.,custom.action) for your role.Example: Add

-role’s permissions list.
+"custom.action"to thehelperrole’s permissions list.

 Test Commands: